tensorflow/swift-apis/Sources/x10/swift_bindings/doc/TROUBLESHOOTING.md

     traces.
 Users are therefore advised to avoid using such operations in their models.

+    On Linux, use `XLA_SAVE_TENSORS_FILE` (documented in the next section) to get the Swift stack trace which called the unsupported operation.
+Function names can be manually demangled using `swift-demangle`.

 ## More Debugging Tools

 We don't expect users to use the tools in this section to debug their models,